 So I recommend taking a practical approach: do a thorough accounting of your income and expenses, assets and liabilities.
 This will allow you to figure out what is possible given your financial situation.

-Most of us groan at the idea of creating a budget, but in my work with divorcing couples I find that taking detailed stock of the financials of “life after divorce” to be an invaluable tool for creating consensus around child support and alimony.
-Focusing the budget on non-discretionary expenses and projected incomes enables us to see what is possible.
-It’s harder to reach agreement by starting with what is fair, because what’s fair is a matter of opinion and not always possible.
+Most of us groan at the idea of creating a budget, but in my work with divorcing couples, I find that taking detailed stock of the financials of “life after divorce” to be an invaluable tool for creating consensus around child support and alimony.
+Focusing the budget on non-discretionary expenses and projected incomes enable us to see what is possible.
+It’s harder to reach an agreement by starting with what is fair because what’s fair is a matter of opinion and not always possible.

 During the mediation process, many couples (even those who make considerable income) find that meeting their mandatory expenses, and then providing for their kids, is a challenge.
 If this is the case for you, consider that for you “fair” may mean simply ensuring that you can both live reasonably and provide your kids with the opportunities that are important to them (and to you).
 The budget may also reveal that, given the new reality of your situation, one or both of you need to make more income, or temporarily take on some debt.